 - 1 tablespoon cinnamon

-Combine the potatoes, potato water, butter, sugar, salt and hot water in a very large bowl.
+- Combine the potatoes, potato water, butter, sugar, salt and tap water in a very large bowl.

-Add eggs, yeast, and 2 cups of the flour to the potato mixture.
+- Mix well, then add eggs, yeast, and 2 cups of the flour to the potato mixture.
+Blend well with a wooden spoon.

-Add flour, 1 cup at a time until a soft dough forms.
-This usually takes almost all 8 cups.
+- Add flour, 1 cup at a time until a soft dough forms and all 8 1/2 cups are incorporated.

-Knead on a floured surface or with your dough hook until it's smooth and elastic about 4 to 6 minutes.
+- Knead on a floured surface or with your dough hook until it's smooth and elastic about 4 to 6 minutes.
+The dough will be soft, so be gentle with it.

-Mix the sugars, cinnamon, and pumpkin pie spice in a bowl.
+- Mix the sugars, cinnamon, and vanilla in a bowl.

-Spread half the butter on the dough and sprinkle on half the sugar mixture.
+- Spread half the butter on the dough and sprinkle on half the sugar mixture, reserving the rest for the other half of your dough.

-Roll from the long side and cut slices about 2 inches thick.
+- Roll from the long side and cut slices about 2 inches thick or use dental floss or string to cut slices.

-Bake in 350 degree oven 25 to 35 minutes.
-Tent with foil if they get too dark.
+- Bake in 350 degree oven 30 to 35 minutes.
+Tent with foil halfway through if they get too dark.